Hematopoietic cell surface markers (CD34 and more)

 • Early detection and MRD monitoring: Utilizing CTC analysis for early detection of minimal residual disease could improve treatment outcomes and prevent relapse.

-How can we integrate information from surface markers with other omics data (e.g., genomics, metabolomics) to develop more comprehensive models of leukemia progression and treatment response?
+How can we integrate information from cell surface markers with other omics data (e.g., genomics, metabolomics) to develop more comprehensive models of leukemia progression and treatment response?

-Integrating information from surface markers with other omics data is a powerful approach to gain a more comprehensive understanding of leukemia progression and treatment response.
+Integrating information from cell surface markers with other omics data is a powerful approach to gain a more comprehensive understanding of leukemia progression and treatment response.
 By combining diverse data sets, researchers can create more accurate and informative models that could eventually lead to personalized medicine strategies.
-Here are some promising avenues for such integration.

 Benefits of integration